Our Community

 Dear Friends of The Open Road

-The May issue of peace, love, happiness & understanding features “Eighty Things I’ve Learned in Eighty Years” by Dick Willis, a letter from Rocky Hutchinson, and “Brushstrokes in the Sky” by Carl Alsup.
+The March issue of peace, love, happiness & understanding features some thoughts on Humanism by Johnny and some ecstasies from Jude.
 There is a peace, love, happiness & understanding Archive.

 Get your copy of My Jedi Memoir: A Double Life by James Kahn today!